tinny77/lessy-flags/README.md

 ## Lessy Flags

 #### Introduction
 Less version of Sassy Flags, a lightweight Sass libary created by Daniel Thomas you can use to display flags on your site.
-It's super simple but let me go over how to use it below.
+It's super simple, you can make them any size you want.

 #### How to use
 To use Lessy Flags just add an element to your exsiting code, then give it the class of `'flag'`.
 Now you can look in the `lessy-flags.less` document and find the country code of the flag you want, heres an example for the UK flag: